krptn/krypton/SECURITY.md

 - Minimal reproducible example
 - Recommendations on fixes, if any

+## Vulnerability Publishing

+Any published vulnerabilities will be available under the Security tab of affected GitHub repositories.
+To view them, click on the tab and select advisories under the reporting section.

+Important vulnerabilities will also appear under our news on our [homepage](https://www.krptn.dev/news/).

 ## GPG

 Depending on the severity of the vulnerability, you might want to encrypt it with GPG/PGP before sending it.